Your organization must have the following to use the functionality described in this article:

 A goal cannot contribute to more than one other goal at the same time.
 Although you can have multiple children goals aligned to the same parent goal, a child goal can only have one parent.
 For information about parent and children goals, see the Understand parent and children goals section in this article.

-A goal can have several aligned goals, as well as several activities and results.
+A goal can have several aligned (or children) goals, as well as several activities and results.
 In addition, each child goal can have other activities and results that influence its progress as well as the progress of the parent goal.

 We recommend to keep this structure as simple as possible.